marisalim/Saiga/README.md

 <img align='left' src='saiga logo 3.5.jpg' width='200' height='200'>

-Our pipeline is called SAIGA to help bring awareness to Saiga (*Saiga tatarica*) conservation.
+Our pipeline is called SAIGA to help bring awareness to conservation efforts for the critically endangered Saiga (*Saiga tatarica*).
 [Saiga logo by Natalie Tam]

 If you use our pipeline, please cite: